Esri/calcite-design-system/CONTRIBUTING.md

 ### Epics

 Epics are specified by the `epic` label.
-Epics are changes that require a lot of work and wouldn't fit into a single milestone.
+Epics are changes that require a considerable effort and wouldn't fit into a single milestone.
 An epic should be a single concept, and have child issues for individual tasks created and listed in the epic's issue body.

 ## Code base